top of page

-If you’ve ever tried to figure out how to get an ADHD diagnosis in Ontario, you know it’s a mess of waitlists, unclear steps, and wildly different costs.
-Whether you’re an adult trying to make sense of your brain or a parent advocating for your kid, this guide cuts through the noise and tells you exactly what you need to know.
+If you’ve ever tried to figure out how to get an ADHD diagnosis in Ontario, you know it can feel overwhelming.
+There are waitlists, unclear steps, and wildly different costs.
+Whether you’re an adult trying to make sense of your brain or a parent advocating for your child, this guide cuts through the noise.
+I’m here to tell you exactly what you need to know.

 Why ADHD Diagnosis Matters

 An ADHD diagnosis in Ontario isn’t just a label—it’s a key to understanding yourself and accessing the right support.
-Without it, you can spend years blaming yourself for challenges that aren’t a matter of willpower.
-With it, you can unlock treatment options, accommodations, and strategies that actually work.
+Without it, you might spend years blaming yourself for challenges that aren’t about willpower.
+With a diagnosis, you can unlock treatment options, accommodations, and strategies that actually work.

 Public vs Private ADHD Diagnosis in Ontario